micaelacq/Papago/parser/readme.md

 `python3 xmind2papago.py papago.xmind`

-This extracts the 'content.xml' from the X-Mind container, parses the file, and creates (or overwrites) a file called 'papago.json'.
+This extracts the 'content.xml' from the X-Mind container, parses the file, and creates (or overwrites) a file named always 'papago.json'.